Carlos Alcaraz beats rival Jannik Sinner at the U.S. Open for a 6th Slam title and the No. 1 ranking

 During his defeat at Wimbledon, Alcaraz was caught by a camera telling his team in Spanish: “From the back of the court, he’s much better than me.”

-Perhaps that’s why Alcaraz was aggressive Sunday with his sledgehammer of a forehand — and on-target, too.
-Whenever even the smallest opening presented itself, Alcaraz tried to barge on through with that shot, going big early in points, which worked, either for an outright winner or forcing mistakes from Sinner.
+Perhaps that’s why Alcaraz was aggressive Sunday with his sledgehammer of a forehand.
+Whenever the smallest opening presented itself, Alcaraz barged through with that shot, going big early in points, which often worked.

-Sinner had dropped a total of just one service game in his three matches leading into the final, but he did deal with an abdominal muscle issue in his semifinal.
+Sinner had dropped a total of one service game in his preceding three matches, although he dealt with an abdominal muscle issue in his semifinal.
 Sinner and one of his coaches said it was nothing serious, which might be right, but Alcaraz broke right away Sunday and five times in all.

-To counteract the forehand effectiveness, Sinner made a tactical switch, going increasingly after Alcaraz’s backhand when possible.
+Sinner made a tactical switch in the second set, going after Alcaraz’s backhand when possible.

 Paid off.
 Briefly.